 Laughton's goal lifts Flyers over Senators

-Ivan Provorov, Travis Konecny and Shayne Gostisbehere also scored goals for Philadelphia which won for the seventh time in nine games while improving to 10-2-4 at home.
-Carter Hart finished with 27 saves and van Riemsdyk added a pair of assists Duclair scored two goals and Brady Tkachuk also scored for Ottawa.
+Ivan Provorov, Travis Konecny and Shayne Gostisbehere also scored goals for Philadelphia, which won for the seventh time in nine games while improving to 10-2-4 at home.
+Carter Hart finished with 27 saves and van Riemsdyk added two assists.
+Duclair scored two goals and Brady Tkachuk also scored for Ottawa.
 Anders Nilsson, taking over the injured Craig Anderson at the 6:59 mark of the first period, made 13 saves.
 Anderson stopped four of the six shots he faced.

 Konecny gave the Flyers a 1-0 lead at the 1:45 mark of the first period when he collected the puck off Morgan Frost's redirection and whipped it into an open left side of the net for his third goal in four games and 11th goal of the season.
 Tkachuk tied it less than three minutes later with his 10th goal of the season, backhanding a Jean-Gabriel Pageau feed inside the right post.